-The sites of memory of the communist terror, Patarei Prison, the prison cells in the NKVD headquarters in Tallinn, the area of the Scheel Manor in Pirita-Kose, and Tartu Prison are only the first four of many places of suffering in Estonia where Estonians were imprisoned and murdered.
-Generally, political prisoners were taken far away to Russia into imprisonment and forced labour.
-The location stones situated in the Memorial stand for the main sites of imprisonment and places of forced exile for people from Estonia.
+The sites of memory of the communist terror, Patarei Prison, the prison cells on Pagari Street, and the Scheel lot in Tallinn, and Tartu Prison, are only the first four of many sites of suffering in Estonia, where Estonians were detained and murdered.
+Yet in most cases, political prisoners were sent far away to the Soviet Union into imprisonment and forced labour.
+The location stones situated at the Memorial mark the primary sites of imprisonment and places of exile as deportees for Estonian people.
+Up to five banishment districts with the largest numbers of deportees are indicated in each region.

-There are information texts on the outer wall of the Memorial that present the main facts concerning the communist terror and human losses in Estonia.
+There are information texts on the outer wall of the Memorial, which present the main facts concerning the communist terror and human losses in Estonia.

 The Soviet Union’s occupying authorities immediately began imprisoning people on occupying Estonia in June of 1940, and they arrested at least 9,856 people in the twelve months that followed.
 The first victims were Estonia’s political elite and military leadership, officers and police officials along with patriotic citizens who resisted the occupying regime.
 Approximately 2,000 others were arrested in 1941–1944 from those who had been evacuated to the rear area in the Soviet Union or had been conscripted into the Red Army.